actions/toolkit/docs/problem-matchers.md

 ```

 The first pattern matches the `test.js` line and records the file information.
 This line is not decorated in the UI.
-The second pattern loops through the remaining lines with `loop : true` until it fails to find a match, and surfaces these lines prominently in the UI.
+The second pattern loops through the remaining lines with `loop: true` until it fails to find a match, and surfaces these lines prominently in the UI.

 ## Adding and Removing Problem Matchers
 Problem Matchers are enabled and removed via the toolkit [commands](commands.md#problem-matchers).